Living Positively with IBS-M

 Your doctor may also recommend prescription or over the counter products if your IBS symptoms are severe and if lifestyle and dietary strategies have not helped.
 Typically, medications are targeted at the dominant symptom – diarrhea, constipation or pain.

-Over the Counter (OTC) therapies are also available such as peppermint oil capsules, probiotics, and fibre.
-Click here for more ways to manage your IBS.
+Over the Counter (OTC) therapies are also available such as peppermint oil capsules, probiotics, and fibre, among other ways to manage your IBS.

 Looking for a way to track your IBS symptoms?
 Download CDHF’s myIBS app.
 The app allows you to digitally journal your symptoms, poop, food, sleep, stress and more, to help you better understand and manage your IBS.